OpenNebula/docs/source/administration/sunstone_gui/sunstone.rst

 The Sunstone Operation Center offers the possibility of starting a VNC/SPICE session to a Virtual Machine.
 This is done by using a VNC/SPICE websocket-based client (noVNC) on the client side and a VNC proxy translating and redirecting the connections on the server-side.

+.. warning:: The SPICE Web client is a prototype and is limited in function.
+More information of this component can be found in the following `link <http://www.spice-space.org/page/Html5>`__

 Requirements:

 -  Websockets-enabled browser (optional): Firefox and Chrome support websockets.
 In some versions of Firefox manual activation is required.
 If websockets are not enabled, flash emulation will be used.